-- Onshore wind power industry accounted for the highest market share in 2018 and is expected to dominate the market during the forecast period.
+Onshore wind power industry is estimated to have the highest market share in 2019 and is expected to dominate the market during the forecast period.

-- At the regional level, Asia-Pacific has dominated the wind power equipment market in 2018 with the majority of the demand coming from the countries such as China, India, and Australia.
+At the regional level, Asia-Pacific is likely to dominate the wind power equipment market in 2019, with the majority of the demand coming from the countries such as China, India, and Australia.